Skip to main content

 Tried: Assume the flag branch is triggered by passing the literal string '0' as the entry number.

-Passing '0' is a valid numeric string, so strtol returns 0 just as it would for 'a' - but the interesting insight is that it also returns 0 for completely non-numeric input.
-The challenge is designed around the non-numeric path; using '0' does work but misses the actual bug class (unchecked endptr), which is what the source review is meant to surface.
+'0' is a valid numeric string, so strtol returns 0 exactly as it would for 'a'.
+The point is that it returns 0 for completely non-numeric input too.
+The challenge is built around that path, so passing '0' works while missing the actual bug class, the unchecked endptr, which the source review exists to surface.

 Learn more